Award Winning Account of the 1892 Lynching of Robert Lewis!

 Lena McMahon

 Lena was a popular young woman who lived with her adoptive parents, John and Theresa.
 She operated a confectionary and ice cream parlor, was a graduate of the local academy, and was by all accounts a beautiful, smart and vivacious young lady.
 Life drasticaly changed for Lena on the afternoon of June 2, 1892, when she was sexually assaulted while reading near the river.
 This event not only led to the apprehension and lynching of Robert Jackson, but also derailed Lena’s happy and humble life, leading her down a tragic road.
+Michael has uncovered the details of Lena’s life in a level of detail that no other researcher has ever achieved.
+He traced Lena’s tragic life in the aftermath of the assault, her shocking reappearance in 1894 with a deceased infant in a New York City hotel room, and the tragic last decades of her life and death!

 P. J. Foley